 Co-FoundeR & PRESIDENT, ISOBS & IPSO

-With a strong interest and reputation nationally in patient safety and education, Dr. Shapiro created the first Harvard Medical School Office-Based Anesthesia CME Course and The Manual of Office Based Anesthesia Procedures.
-He is Chair of the American Society of Anesthesiologists (ASA) Committee on Patient Safety and Education, member of the ASA Committees on Standards and Practice Parameters, and Ambulatory Surgical Services, Surveyor for the Accreditation Association for Ambulatory Health Care (AAAHC), Past President of the Massachusetts Society of Anesthesiologists and member of the Academy of Medical Educators at Beth Israel Deaconess Medical Center.
-Dr. Shapiro is also President of the Suffolk District, Massachusetts Medical Society (MMS) , Vice Chair , MMS Inter-Specialty Committee, member of MMS Professional Liability, Blue Cross Blue Shield Massachusetts Peer Review, and Harvard Pilgrim Healthcare Credentialing Committee.
-In 2015 and 2016, he represented the ASA at the European Society of Anesthesiology (ESA), the first National Surgical Patient Safety Summit (NSPSS), in 2017, the National Patient Safety Movement Foundation, and the ASA Task Force on Patient Safety Initiatives.
+Fred E. Shapiro, D.O., FASA is Associate Professor of Anesthesia, Harvard Medical School, Beth Israel Deaconess Medical Center Dept of Anesthesia Critical Care and Pain Medicine, Boston, MA.
+With a strong interest and reputation nationally in patient safety and education, he created the first Harvard Medical School Office- based anesthesia CME Course , The Manual of Office Based Anesthesia Procedures and wrote the ASA seminal CME article on Office Based Anesthesia Safety and Outcomes.
+He was recently reappointed Chair, American Society of Anesthesiologists (ASA) Committee on Patient Safety and Education (6 years), member ASA Committees on Standards and Practice Parameters, Ambulatory Surgical Services, Communications, ASA Educational Track Subcommittees on Ambulatory Anesthesia and Professional Issues, CMS credentialed Surveyor for the Accreditation Association for Ambulatory Health Care (AAAHC), Past President Massachusetts Society of Anesthesiologists and member of the Academy of Medical Educators at Beth Israel Deaconess Medical Center.
+He is Immediate Past President of the Suffolk District, Massachusetts Medical Society (MMS) , Vice Chair , MMS Interspecialty Committee, member of MMS Professional Liability, Blue Cross Blue Shield Massachusetts Peer Review, Harvard Pilgrim Healthcare Credentialing , and Quality and Safety Committee , Department of Anesthesia, Beth Israel Deaconess Medical Center.

-In 2009, Dr. Shapiro founded The Institute for Safety in Office Based Surgery (www.ISOBS.org), an independent, multidisciplinary, non-profit organization to promote patient safety in office based surgery through scholarship, patient and physician education.
-He created The ISOBS office based surgical safety checklist for practitioners, adopted as a resource for the American Academy of Healthcare Risk Management and The ISOBS Patient Checklist, featured in the July 2016 Harvard Pilgrim Healthcare (HPHC) subscriber newsletter and HPHC website.
+In 2009, he co-founded The Institute for Safety in Office Based Surgery (www.ISOBS.org), an independent, multidisciplinary, non-profit organization to promote patient safety in office based surgery through scholarship, patient and physician education.
+He created The ISOBS office based surgical safety checklist for practitioners, adopted as a resource for the American Academy of Healthcare Risk Management and The ISOBS Patient Checklist, featured in the July 2016 Harvard Pilgrim Healthcare (HPHC) subscriber newsletter HPHC website and in 2018, created The ISOBS Office- Based Emergency Manual, endorsed by ASA/IHI officially added to EMIC website.